Houston Online Solicitation of a Minor Lawyer

 It is unlawful to solicit a minor, defined as any person under age 17, which includes online communications.
 A minor may also be someone the charged individual believed was under 17.
 There are two solicitation charges that may be filed in Texas.
 The first type of charge is defined as an adult intentionally communicating with an underage person in a sexually explicit manner or providing sexually explicit material to a minor.

 The second charge occurs when an adult knowingly solicits a minor child to meet in person with the intent to engage in sexual activity or contact with the minor.
+A skilled child sexual abuse lawyer can help defend against these serious allegations.
 Whether a meet-up actually occurred is irrelevant and cannot be used as a defensive argument.
 All of these charges pose the threat of a felony conviction if the defendant is found guilty.
+A skilled criminal defense lawyer can help you navigate these serious charges and work towards the best possible outcome in your case.

 Possible Defense Arguments for Soliciting a Minor Online